sspitz3/gettingandcleaningproject/CodeBook.md

 (4) Combines these tables into one table called "alldata"

-(5) Creates two new tables called "means_act" and "means_subj" which average the observations over the activity and subject respectively
+(5) Takes the average of each measurement type for each participant and activity in "means_all"

-(6)Combines these tables into the output table "means_all"
+The final output is a dataframe in the variable "means_all".
+The rows correspond to the measurement being taken, while the columns correspond to the activity and subject.
+Thus, the column labeled "Walking.2" is for the participant number 2 while walking.